vokal/vokal-ng-api/README.md

 #### <a name="event-APIRequestError"></a>`APIRequestError`

-Broadcasted upon the erroneous completion of any API request.
+Broadcast upon the erroneous completion of any API request.

 ##### Listener Arguments